Can I Sue a Nursing Home for Neglect?

 This depends on the specific factors of your case.
 That said, some past civil lawsuits for nursing home negligence have awarded victims and their loved ones millions of dollars.

-Is it hard to sue a nursing home for neglect?
+Is it difficult to sue a nursing home for neglect?

 Suing a nursing home for negligence is not hard with an experienced nursing home attorney on your side.
 They can help you sue a nursing home for neglect with less hassles and stress.